Microsoft/azure-docs.cs-cz/articles/data-factory/data-migration-guidance-netezza-azure-sqldw.md

 ---
-title: Použití Azure Data Factory k migraci dat z místního serveru Netezza do Azure
+title: Use Azure Data Factory to migrate data from an on-premises Netezza server to Azure
-description: K migraci dat z místního Netezza serveru do Azure použijte Azure Data Factory.
+description: Use Azure Data Factory to migrate data from an on-premises Netezza server to Azure.
 services: data-factory
 documentationcenter: ''
 author: dearandyxu